Panama Canal locks: Mules

 From the outset, it was considered an important safety feature that ships be guided through the lock chambers by electric locomotives, known as mulas (mules, named after the animals traditionally used to cross the isthmus of Panama), running on the lock walls.
 These mules are used for side-to-side and braking control in the locks, which are narrow relative to modern-day ships.
 Forward motion into and through the locks is actually provided by the ship's engines and not the mules.
-A ship approaching the locks first pulls up to the guide wall, which is an extension of the centre wall of the locks, where it is taken under control by the mules on the wall before proceeding into the lock.
+A ship approaching the locks first pulls up to the guide wall, which is an extension of the center wall of the locks, where it is taken under control by the mules on the wall before proceeding into the lock.
 As it moves forward, additional lines are taken to mules on the other wall.
 With large ships, there are two mules on each side at the bow, and two each side at the stern—eight in total, allowing for precise control of the ship.
 Mules are not used on the new expansion locks.